blenderous/blenderous.github.io/cv.md

 ### DotAhead (now called ScreenRoot), Goa, India *(As Front End Developer - Jul 2011 to Apr 2012)*
 - Created static websites using `HTML`, `CSS` and `javascript`
 - Created some interactive elements using `jQuery` plugins (carousels for images, dialogues that take user input and send information via `ajax` and `HTML` forms with client side validation)
-- Endured the pain of developing compatibility for IE6
+- Went through the painstaking process of developing compatibility for IE6

 ### TransGraph, Hyderabad, India *(As an Intern - Jan 2011 to Jun 2011)*
 - Created `HTML` forms for internal applications